 These are the biggest companies on the ASX in terms of market cap.
-The S&P/ASX 50 is comprised of the 50 largest companies, representing over half of the Australian share market by market cap.
+The S&P/ASX 50 (AFL) index represents the top 50 companies.
 The market cap of these securities generally ranges between tens of billions to over $100 billion.

 What are mid caps?

 These are the next 50 biggest companies on the ASX in terms of market cap.
 The S&P/ASX MidCap 50 (XMD) is comprised of the members of the S&P/ASX 100, excluding those in the S&P/ASX 50.
 The market cap of these securities generally ranges between $2 billion to $10 billion.

 These are all those companies that sit outside of the largest 100 on the ASX by market cap.
 The S&P/ASX Small Ordinaries index (XSO) represents those smaller members of the S&P/ASX300 index.
 It’s used as a benchmark for small cap Australian shares.
 Companies in this index generally have a market cap of a few hundred million dollars to $2 billion.

 Large cap companies are typically considered more stable and less risky because they are established and often pay dividends.

 Small cap companies are often considered as growth stocks, offering the potential for high growth in the long term, but also carrying more risk.